Transcript of the video

 I'm shooting this video today on Saturday, October 21.

-Today marks the 15th day of the war, and according to Le Monde newspaper, five trucks and five vehicles have crossed the border as I record this video.
+Today is the 15th day of the war, and according to the newspaper Le Monde, five trucks and five vehicles have crossed the border as I record this video.

 Five trucks to bring help.